Hwang64/WS-SAM/README.md

-# 🔍 WS-SAM: Weakly-Supervised SAM for Object Detection and Segmentation
+# 🔍 WS-SAM: Generalizing SAM to Weakly Supervised Object Detection with Category Label

 This repository contains a complete PyTorch implementation of the WS-SAM framework as described in the paper.